koziolk/koziolk.github.io/README.md

 Feel free to drop me a line :)

-#### "Software development seems to be somewhere between art, engineering and science..."
+#### Software development seems to be somewhere between art, engineering and science...